imadev101/pacman/tutorials/tutorial-01-console.md

 #### Source code

-If you have a hard time filling the blanks, or if you want to check the header file, include etc, the source can be found on github here : https://github.com/imadev101/tictactoe
+If you have a hard time filling the blanks, or if you want to check the header file, include etc, the source of this commit can be found on github here : https://github.com/imadev101/tictactoe/tree/ba89d27532bea0ac7733e47175646ed9f467614d

 #### What's next ?